Erisa/discord-oidc-worker/README.md

 # Discord OIDC Provider for Cloudflare Access

-Simply put: Allows you to authorise with Cloudflare Access using your Discord account via a Cloudflare Worker.
+Simply put: Allows you to authorize with Cloudflare Access using your Discord account via a Cloudflare Worker.
 Wraps OIDC around the Discord OAuth2 API to achieve this, storing signing keys in KV.

 Process flow was inspired by [kimcore/discord-oidc](https://github.com/kimcore/discord-oidc) but rewritten entirely for [Cloudflare Workers](https://workers.cloudflare.com/) and [Hono](https://honojs.dev/).